 Icing your injury is important in the healing process.
 The proper way to ice an injury is to use crushed ice directly to the injured area for 15 to 20 minutes at a time, with at least 1 hour between icing sessions.
 Your knee must be protected from the same sideways force that caused the injury.
 You may need to change your daily activities to avoid risky movements.
 We can recommend a brace to protect the injured ligament from stress.
 We also suggest strengthening exercises.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.

 Typical Symptoms; Gradual onset of localised pain at the front of the knee that is worse for activity and typically stiff in the morning

-The patellar tendon works with the muscles in the front of your thigh (the quadriceps) to straighten your leg.
-Although anyone can injure the patellar tendon, tears are more common among middle-aged people who play running or jumping sports.
+The patella tendon works with the muscles in the front of your thigh (the quadriceps) to straighten your leg.
+Although anyone can injure the patella tendon, tears are more common among middle-aged people who play running or jumping sports.

 When tendons become stressed, they sustain small micro tears, which encourage inflammatory chemicals and swelling, which can quickly heal if managed appropriately.
 However, if the load is continually applied to the tendon, the damage occurring in the tendon can exceed the rate of repair.
 The damage will progressively become worse, causing pain and dysfunction.
 The result is a tendinopathy or tendinosis.
 Signs of patella tendinopathy are;